 Although dividend rates may go even lower, how much lower can they go?

 How about higher?

-We can model lower dividends, but not higher ones unfortunately.
-But you can see our historical case study showing the effect of rising dividends on a 1980's Whole Life policy @ BankingTruths.com/1980
+We can model lower dividends in any illustration software, but we can't go higher.
+However, you can see our historical video case study showing the effect of rising dividends in a max-funded 10-Pay Whole Life policy sold in 1980.

+See the Historic Rising Dividends Case Study @ BankingTruths.com/1980